go-vikunja/vikunja/docs/content/doc/development/development.md

 ## Frontend requirements

 The code for the frontend is located at [code.vikunja.io/frontend](https://code.vikunja.io/frontend).
+More instructions can be found in the repo's README.

-You need to have yarn v1 and nodejs in version 16 installed.
+You need to have [pnpm](https://pnpm.io/) and nodejs in version 16 or 18 installed.

 ## Git flow